kszczepanczyk/forum-aei/README.md

-# ForumAei
+# ForumAEI

+A WIP project to develop a fully functional forum for IT students at Silesian University of Technology

+## Getting started

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+Firtly, you have to have an [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0. installed for the project.

-## Development server
+ Then in a terminal go to the directory holding the project and run `npm install`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding